 **Click to auto scroll by section

-It’s important to keep in mind that these storms aren’t only a threat for those who live near the beach or other areas prone to flooding.
+It’s important to keep in mind that these storms aren’t only a threat for those who live near the beach, in an evacuation zone, or areas that are prone to flooding.

 Hurricanes and tropical storms pose a real threat to coastal and inland areas alike, causing severe weather like heavy rain, storm surge, flash flooding, high winds, and even tornadoes.